Henry Willis: Legacy

-Willis died in London on the 11th February 1901, and is buried on the west side of Highgate Cemetery.
+Willis died in London on 11 February 1901, and is buried on the west side of Highgate Cemetery.

 His instruments can be found across the world, particularly in the former British Empire, and his superb reed voicing and excellent mechanical craftmanship can still be experienced on many instruments today.
 The last organ built by Willis was at St Nicholas' Chapel, King's Lynn which is now under the care of the Churches Conservation Trust.

 Four generations of the Willis family continued the family tradition of organ building until 1997, when Henry Willis IV retired and the first non-family Managing Director was appointed.
 On 28 November 1998 the total shareholding of the Willis family was acquired.
 The company, founded in 1845, Henry Willis & Sons, Ltd. still makes organs in Liverpool.